-But, O merciful Lord! thou art our God, and we are thine inheritance; thou art our Creator, and we the work of thy hands; thou art our Pastor, we are thy flock; thou art our Redeemer, and we the people whom thou hast redeemed; thou art our Father, we are thy children.
-Lord! be not wroth against us; punish us not in thy sore displeasure.
+But, O merciful LORD! thou art our God, and we are thine inheritance; thou art our Creator, and we the work of thy hands; thou art our Pastor, we are thy flock; thou art our Redeemer, and we the people whom thou hast redeemed; thou art our Father, we are thy children.
+LORD! be not wroth against us; punish us not in thy sore displeasure.

-Remember, O LORD! that thy name hath been named upon us; that we bear thy seal and the tokens of thy service.
-Perfect the work thou hast begun in us; that all the world may know thou art our Gop and merciful Deliverer.
-Thou knowest that the dead who are in their graves cannot praise thee; but the sorrowful spirit, the contrite heart, the conscience broken with a sense of sin, and panting for thy grace, shall give thee praise and glory.
-Thy people Israel ofttimes offended thee, and thou didst justly afflict them; but as oft as they returned to thee, thou didst receive them in mercy; and though their sins were never so great, yet didst thou turn away thy wrath, and the punishment prepared for them; and that for thy covenant's sake, which thou madest with thy servants Abraham, Isaac, and Jacob.
-Thou hast made a better covenant with us, O heavenly
+Remember, O Lord! that thy name hath been named upon us; that we bear thy seal and the tokens of thy service.
+Perfect the work thou hast begun in us; that all the world may know thou art our God and merciful Deliverer.
+Thou knowest that the dead who are in their graves cannot praise thee; but the sorrowful spirit, the contrite heart, the conscience broken with a sense of sin, and pant-